Emily Ratajkowski Sizzles In A Sexy Sheer Bra As She Teases New Lingerie Collection

 As expected, the sultry post was a major hit with Emily’s legion of admirers, garnering more than 67,300 likes in the first 10 minutes of being uploaded onto the platform.
 The photo amassed well over 220,000 likes in the space of an hour, in addition to 304 comments.

-“Immaculately delicious,” one person said of the sexy look, paying tribute to Emily’s stunning beauty with a crown emoji and a gem stone emoji.
+“Immaculately delicious,” one person said of the sexy look, paying tribute to Emily’s stunning beauty with a crown emoji and a gemstone emoji.

 “Can you stop being perfect,” commented a second fan.